-- The Board of directors understand the importance of tax compliance, and how it is achieved.
+- The Board understands the importance of tax compliance, and how to achieve this.

-- There is a constant dialogue between the Board and those individuals tasked with the operation of our finance function, regarding the way our business manages its tax risk.
+- There is a continuous dialogue between the Board and those individuals responsible for the operation of the Group finance function, regarding the way the Group manages its tax risk.

-- The business portrays a positive view towards tax compliance and the importance of meeting our obligations.
+- The Group portrays a positive view towards tax compliance and the importance of meeting its obligations.

 400 Bolton Road, Bury, BL8 2DA